“I will succeed by working harder.”

 Have you heard this?
 Have you heard this in your own head?

 I have heard this many times this week, from marketing professionals, hedge fund managers, and (most notably) from three teenagers.
 I asked each of these teen boys individually, “What advice would you offer your younger self?”
 Each boy had the same answer: “I would tell him to work harder.”
 I was surprised by this.
-I thought there might be more one would want to say to one’s younger self?
+I thought they might want to say more to their younger selves?

 - “I would tell him he is safe, and he will get out okay.”